tmpfs/rlx/lib/rlx.md

 ## History

-This program was originally implemented in bash shell script, see https://github.com/freeformsystems/rlx-shell.
+This program was originally implemented in bash shell script.

 Bash was chosen for ease of readline integration and the ability to concisely pipe between programs amongst other features.
 However implementing a complex program in shell script is non-trivial and it needed to rely on external languages for JSON support.